monianez/Beats/README.md

 ## Description
 Web Beats copycat
-This is a web created with html and css using BEM methodology.
+This is a web created with html and css using CSS SUITE methodology.

 ## Author
 Mónica Añez Hernández

 [Linkedin] https://www.linkedin.com/in/monicaanez/

-## See live example
+## See live web
 https://monianez.github.io/Web-beats/

 ## Instalation